Port Master Planning

-NQBP will prepare Master Plans for each of its ports with the intent of clearly communicating our long-term development plans to the community, providing direction to NQBP about future infrastructure investments and staging, and facilitating the development of NQBP’s Land Use Plans.
+NQBP’s Port Master Plans will clearly communicate our long-term development plans to the community, providing direction to NQBP about future infrastructure investments and staging, and facilitating the development of NQBP’s Land Use Plans.

 In order to prepare the Master Plans, NQBP will be reviewing infrastructure capacity and optimisation, identifying environmental constraints and assessing the future trade-related opportunities in the regions.

-To ensure the Master Plans reflect the ideas and concerns of NQBP’s stakeholders, feedback will be sought during the development of the Master Plans for each port.
+To ensure the Master Plans reflect the ideas and concerns of NQBP’s stakeholders, feedback will be sought during the preparation of the Master Plans for each port.
 The draft Master Plan will then be made available to the broader community for comment before it is finalised and submitted to the Queensland Government for approval under proposed new ports legislation.

 Land Use Plans